| |

 word is not to be trusted!

-with programs for Veterans Day.
-Several of our active and auxiliary members
+for Veterans Day.
+Several of our active and auxiliary members attended them and

-attended them and the enthusiasm the students displayed was heartwarming.
+the enthusiasm the students displayed was heartwarming.
+Our heartfelt thanks

-our veterans overseas and the Christmas Visitation to area retirement homes
+veterans overseas and the Christmas Visitation to area retirement homes a grand

-disabled veterans.
-The Ambucs sponsor an “AmTryke” Veteran
+veterans.
+The Ambucs sponsor an “AmTryke” Veteran Cycle Program.

 Daniel Tooth, Director of Veterans Affair, Lancaster County 717-299-7920